paungiuseppemario-del/Health-Establishments-Web/docs/deployment.md

 # User guide
 TODO: Explain how each use-case works by providing step-by-step screenshots for each use-case.
 This should be based on a tested scenario.
+Use-Case Explanation (with Screenshots)
+Use-Case 1: View Homepage

+Steps:

+User opens the Health Establishment Finder website
+The homepage displays information about the system (About Us, purpose, and usage) User can navigate using the menu (Home, Map, Table of Locations)

+Figure 1: Homepage showing information about Medical Facilities Bristol

+Use-case2: View health establishments on the map
+Steps:

+User clicks Map in the navigation bar
+The system loads an interactive map
+Multiple markers appear representing health establishments User can zoom and explore locations

+Figure 2: Map view displaying health establishments across Bristol

+Use-Case 3: View Table of Locations

+Steps:

+User clicks Table of Locations
+A table of facilities is displayed
+User can scroll and view details such as name, type, and address

+Figure 3: Table showing available health establishments

+Steps:

+User enters a location in the search box
+User enters a facility type (e.g., GP, Pharmacy)
+User clicks Search
+The system filters and displays matching results

+Figure 4: Search and filter inputs used to find specific facilities
 ![Insert screenshots here](images/screenshot.png)
 TODO: Repeat as necessary